 Upcoming workshops and webinars

-6-7 May 2013: International teachers workshop on Future Classroom Scenarios - Brussels
+6-7 May 2013: International teachers workshop on Future Classroom Scenarios - Future Classroom Lab, Brussels

-The iTEC workshop offers teachers the opportunity to get trained on the development and use of Future Classroom practices and in particular:
+The iTEC workshop held in May offered its participants the opportunity to get trained on the development and use of Future Classroom practices and in particular it was:

 1. The Future Classroom and a foresight approach: Overview of the ITEC project’s approach to development of Future Classroom Scenarios with examples for inspiration.
 Group activity based on assertions on future working methods and environments.